Diploma in Integrative Supervision

 • Designed for intending, beginning or already practising supervisors

-• In-depth, comprehensive, engaging and challenging Supervision Diploma
+• An in-depth, comprehensive, engaging and challenging supervision diploma

 Overview

-• Models of the supervisory process will be explored including those of Page and Wosket and Hawkins and Shohet.
+• Models of the supervisory process, including those of Page and Wosket and Hawkins and Shohet

-• Consideration of the training development and supervisory needs of supervisors.
+• Consideration of supervisors’ training development and supervisory needs

 Blended Learning Delivery

-With IACP course recognition, graduates of this programme (who meet IACP criteria) are eligible for accreditation as a supervisor.
-Learners are supported in developing the necessary skills, knowledge and competencies to practice as a supervisor.
+With IACP recognition, graduates of this programme (who meet IACP criteria) are eligible for accreditation as supervisors.
+Learners are supported in developing the necessary skills, knowledge and competencies to practise as supervisors.

 Assessment

-Learners are assessed through a continuous assessment strategy, which includes a variety of methods such as video recording, theoretical essay and reflective writing strategies.
-Clinical course requirements involve engagement in a peer supervision (internal) relationship (25 hours), external supervision practice (25 hours) and clinical supervision of your external supervision practice hours.
-Learners have until April 2027 to submit the clinical logs and supervision report required of clinical practice on the programme.
+Learners are assessed through a continuous assessment strategy that includes a variety of methods, such as video recording, theoretical essays and reflective writing.
+Clinical course requirements involve engagement in a peer supervision (internal) relationship (25 hours), external supervision practice (25 hours) and clinical supervision of external supervision practice hours.

-Our Diploma in Integrative Supervision is professionally accredited by the Irish Association for Counselling and Psychotherapy (IACP).
-In order to meet IACP supervision accreditation requirements, you must be a fully accredited counselling and psychotherapy member and hold full accreditation for a minimum of five years.
+This diploma is professionally accredited by IACP.
+To meet IACP supervision accreditation requirements, learners must be fully accredited counselling and psychotherapy members and hold full accreditation for at least five years.

 Credits